Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

-You may also want to take the car to a dealer or independent shop that has the diagnostic software for Mercedes, generally referred to SDS or STAR or DAS.
-It has diagnostics routines for the ABC system.
+If you do not have a scan tool capable of access the ABC control module and running diagnostic tests, you may want to take the car to a dealer or independent shop that has the diagnostic software for Mercedes, generally referred to SDS or STAR or DAS.
 It can put the system through what is called a "rodeo" and monitor pump pressure and watch for ABC error codes to be thrown.
-It can also pull any Mercedes specific error codes (not available to a standard OBDC scanner) that may have been logged.
+It can also pull any Mercedes specific error codes (not available to a basic OBDC scanners) that may have been logged.
 There is a small risk that a rodeo will cause a component to fail, so to be respectful to the current owner, I would ask permission from the owner first.

 If possible, come back the following morning, or go look at the vehicle in the morning (without any advance notice).
 Pay close attention to the height of each corner of the car and make sure the car is sitting level.
 If the valve blocks are dirty, fluid escapes out of the strut overnight and goes back to the reservoir, causing the corner to sag.
 When the car is started, the struts pump back up.
 This is the most common issue with ABC.

 Finding a repair shop.

 is a highly complex system.
 The ABC system is only installed a few MB models, so you will find that it is very hit and miss on

 finding a shop (including MB dealerships) that have experience with it.
 It is very common for the workshops to misdiagnose the problem.
 For example,